uclab-potsdam/wanderer/public/README.md

 You can make changes to any wanderer instance by appending `/#/authoring` to its url (e.g. [https://uclab-potsdam.github.io/wanderer-demo/#/authoring](https://uclab-potsdam.github.io/wanderer-demo/#/authoring) or [https://uclab-potsdam.github.io/wanderer/#/authoring](https://uclab-potsdam.github.io/wanderer/#/authoring)).
 This will display a page on which you can enable/disable editing, download the data including all local changes, import a data, and delete all local changes.

+Once editing is enabled, the interface offers additional options.
+The List  button at the top left directs you to a list view of all strories, entities, and images.
+The ⚙️ next to it brings you to back to `/#/authoring`.
+Next to the title is the option to switch between modes:

+- `public` shows the public and unedited data
+- `edit` enables editing.
+When you first enter this mode a local copy of the public data is made.
+- `preview` shows the local and edited data but with editing disabled

+### Creating a Story

+Select the `edit` mode, go to the list view and make sure the `Stories` type is selected.
+Add a new story by clicking the ➕ icon.
+This will create a new story and open the edit window.
+Each story

 ## Hosting